-70-years-old male patient presented with upper chest pain for six months.
-History of cardiac disease.
+70-year-old male patient presented with upper chest pain he’d been experiencing for six months.
+He had a history of cardiac disease.
 There was no history of trauma and the patient was afebrile (Fig. 1).

 Figure 1.
 Posteroanterior (PA) and lateral chest radiographs were requested